Shop Signs (Part 2) - Shop Sign Letters

 Flat Cut or Fret Cut lettering are exactly the same, it’s simply that people use the term interchangeably to describe letters which are cut from a sheet of material, typically 3, 5 or 10mm in thickness.

 Built Up or 3D Sign Letters are chunky looking and very 3D in their shape.
 Both terms (3D and Built Up) again refer to exactly the same product.
 For the purposes of this article we will use the more common terms of Flat Cut and 3D letters.

 So without further ado…. what are they, where can you use them, what do you need to know and how much do this all cost?

-Shop Front Lettering Flat cut lettering is normally cut by router / laser from a sheet of acrylic or metal.
-It’s then attached to the wall via pegs (locators) to the reverse of the letters.
+Shop Signs with flat cut letters are normally cut by router / laser from a sheet of acrylic or metal.
+It’s then attached to the wall / front of the shop sign via pegs (locators) to the reverse of the letters.

 This makes the letters sit slightly off the wall (10 – 20mm) and gives a sense of depth to the overall look.
 The locators will usually either be plastic cups (for acrylic letters) or brass studs (for metal letters).
 Which ever locator is used, they’ll be screw fixed into the wall for security.

 One thing which frequently slips peoples minds, is that in order to use the locators, the letters need to be a certain width else the locator will be poking out each side of the lettter. ie: Imagine if the letters in the above photo were about 3cm tall.
 Those locators on the backs of the letters would be easily visible.
 Ideally, the sign letters need to have a width of 15mm or more.